DataScienceSpecialization/courses/02_RProgramming/announcements.md

 ## Week 1 Announcement

 I'm very excited to start R Programming and I hope you are too.
+This is the second course in the <a href="https://www.coursera.org/specialization/jhudatascience/1">Data Science Specialization</a> and it focuses on the nuts and bolts of using R as a programming language.
 As of now the course web site on Coursera is open and you are free to start watching lecture videos, take the quizzes, and look at the first programming assignment.

 As you browse the course web site, please make sure to read through the <b>syllabus</b> which contains important information about the grading policy for quizzes and programming assignments as well as the course schedule.

-The primary way to interact with me in this course is through the <b>discussion forums</b>.
+The primary way to interact with me and the other students in this course is through the <b>discussion forums</b>.
 Here, you can start new threads by asking questions or you can respond to other people's questions.
 If you have a question about any aspect of the course, I strongly suggest that you search through the discussion boards first to see if anyone as already asked that question.
 If you see something similar to what you want to ask, you should up-vote that question using the up-arrow button rather than asking your question separately.
 The more votes a question or comment gets, the more likely it is that I will see it and be able to respond quickly.
 Of course, if you don't see a question similar to the one you want to ask, then you should definitely start a new thread on the appropriate forum.

 This week will cover the basics to get you started up with R. There are videos demonstrating how to install R on Windows and Mac.
 The Week 1 videos will cover the history of R and S, go over the basic data types in R, and describe the functions for reading and writing data.
 I recommend that you watch the videos in the order that they are listed on the web page, but watching the videos out of order isn't going to ruin the story.
 For each lecture video you can download a separate PDF document of the slides (the demonstration videos don't have slides associated with them).

 Watching the videos on the Coursera web site is the best way to watch the lectures.
 However, there are alternative ways to view the lectures if that suits you.
-You can download the lecture video MP4 files and watch them locally on your computer.
+You can download the lecture video files and watch them locally on your computer.

 I hope you enjoy the class.
 I anticipate a fun four weeks!